anjalbhattarai79/fashion-recommendor-system/README.md

 ## 🧑‍💻 Usage

-1. Put store images inside `content/images_compressed/`.
+1. Put images from YOUR STORE inside `content/images_compressed/`.
+2. make store_embeddings.npy and store_image_paths.npy for your OWN store
-2. Run preprocessing script to generate embeddings:
+3. Run preprocessing script to generate embeddings:
     ```bash
     python generate_embeddings.py
     ```
-3. Start backend and frontend as above.
+4. Start backend and frontend as above.
-4. Upload a new image via Streamlit → system shows similar products.
+5. Upload a new image via Streamlit → system shows similar products.

 ---